Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Az.NetAppFiles.md

 Deletes an Azure NetApp Files (ANF) pool.

 ### [Remove-AzNetAppFilesReplication](Remove-AzNetAppFilesReplication.md)
-Remove the replication connection on the destination volume, and send release to the source replication
+Remove/Delete the replication connection on the destination volume, and send release to the source replication

 ### [Remove-AzNetAppFilesSnapshot](Remove-AzNetAppFilesSnapshot.md)
 Deletes an Azure NetApp Files (ANF) snapshot.